tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-surviving-linux.md

 - SEE ALSO: A list of related commands or functions.

 Other sections may be present, but these are not well standardized across man pages.
 Common examples include: OPTIONS, EXIT STATUS, RETURN VALUE, ENVIRONMENT, BUGS, FILES, AUTHOR, REPORTING BUGS, HISTORY and COPYRIGHT.

+### Read man panges

+`man <title>` formats a specific manual page and sends it to your terminal through `more`, `less`, or whatever program is specified in your `PAGER` environment vari-able. title is usually a command, device, filename, or name of a library routine.
+The sections of the manual are searched in roughly numeric order, although sec-tions that describe commands (sections 1, 8, and 6) are usually searched first.

+The form `man section title` gets you a man page from a particular section.
+Thus, on most systems, `man sync` gets you the man page for the sync command, and `man 2 sync` gets you the man page for the sync system call.

 **Alternatives:**